nvpatin/eDNA-protocols/CalCOFI_MiFish_MURIPCR_protocol_04192025.md

 | Qubit dsDNA HS Assay| [Qubit dsDNA HS Assay] (https://tools.thermofisher.com/content/sfs/manuals/Qubit_dsDNA_HS_Assay_UG.pdf)| B.0 | 2015-03-05 | Protocol for using the Qubit to quantify DNA|
 # BACKGROUND

 This protocol describes steps for performing PCR for the 12S MiFish marker gene regions using eDNA extracted from sea water.
+It was developed by the Multi

 ## Summary